TheRosettaFoundation/SOLAS-Match/README.md

 Alternative - Configure Lighttpd
 ------------------------------
-* Ensure that url rewriting is enabled. server.modules += ("mod_rewrite")
+* Ensure that URL rewriting is enabled. server.modules += ("mod_rewrite")

-* update lighttpd.conf with the following rewite rules where deployDir is the path under the web root where Solas Match is deployed.
+* update lighttpd.conf with the following rewrite rules where deployDir is the path under the web root where Solas Match is deployed.

    <pre><code>